n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 "_Consonant_,Halant,ZWNJ,_Consonant_" should produce the first consonant in its standard form, followed by an explicit "Halant".

+A secondary usage of the zero-width joiner is to prevent the formation of "Reph".
+An initial "Ra,Halant,ZWJ" sequence should not produce a "Reph", even where an initial "Ra,Halant" sequence without the zero-width joiner would otherwise produce a "Reph".

+> Note: Malayalam differs from many Indic scripts in forming "Reph" producing
+> dead-consonant form "Chillu R" instead.

 The no-break space is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras), below-base consonant forms, and post-base consonant forms) in an